Chowder (TV series): Critical response

-Chowder received mostly positive reviews.
 Barry Garron of The Hollywood Reporter thought that the show would appeal to children and adults alike, using exotic artwork, unusual settings, and a zany cast of characters.
 On Toon Zone, Ed Liu expands on the animation and crazy antics of the characters, pointing that "the humor is kid-friendly without being juvenile" and praising it for getting laughs, "without resorting to an excess of toilet humor, even if Chowder's pet happens to be a sentient fart cloud."
 Aaron H. Bynum on Animation Insider wrote, "Featuring brightly colored environments, stylishly matted/fixed background artwork and humorously designed characters with unique personalities to boot, Chowder is one of the network's largest creative accomplishments in recent years."

+Entertainment Weekly ranked Chowder number ten in its list of "10 Best Cartoon Network Shows" in 2012.

 Awards and nominations

 Cultural impact

 In 2019, American rapper Lil Nas X released a song entitled "Panini", which was named after the Chowder character of the same name, and later made a music video for the remix of his song featuring characters from Chowder.
 Although Greenblatt was not involved in the production of the music video, he did praise the video on his Tumblr blog.

-In 2019, over 200 animators collaborated and reanimated the 22 minute Season 2 special "Hey Hey, it's Knishmas" in their own styles.
-It was dedicated to CH Greenblatt and everyone who worked on the original show.
-The video has over 1 million views as of 2022.